HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 The function is responsible for previewing a file's content in a read-only format.
 It sets up the preview UI for the selected file, displays the preview window, and makes a POST request to showdoc.php to retrieve the file's content.
 This function is intended for viewing only, not editing.

 ## Input Parameters
-- Parameter: filepath
+- Parameter: fileUrl
    - Type: ?
-   - Description: Describe parameter.
+   - Description: Full/relative path to the file.
 Stored as *varchar(256)* in the database

 - Parameter: fileName
    - Type: String
-   - Description: File name.
+   - Description: Filename.
 Stored as varchar(256) in the database

 - Parameter: fileKind
-   - Type: ?
+   - Type: Tinyint ?
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: Storage class, 1 = Link, 2 = Global, 3 = Course local, 4 = Local.
+Stored as ? in the database

 - Parameter: coursevers
    - Type: String
-   - Description: Stored as varchar(8) in the database
+   - Description: Course version.
+Stored as varchar(8) in the database

 ## Calling Methods
 - POST

 ## Output Data and Format
-- Output: HTML
-   - Type: String
-   - Description: Describe the output.
-Stored as *tinyint(2)* in the database

 - Output: returnedPreview
-   - Type: ?
+   - Type: HTML
-   - Description: Describe the output.
-Stored as *tinyint(2)* in the database
+   - Description: returnedPreview() injects rendered HTML

 ## Examples of Use
 ```